umesh-timalsina/redshift/redshift/preprocessing/README.md

-## Depricated
+## Deprecated
-This section of the package is depricated
+This section of the package is Deprecated.